tjboise/GAN/README.md

 - [x] Crop all the raw images into 256 * 256 (by 05/04/2022)
-- [ ] classify the cropped images into Alligator, Block, Longitudinal, Transverse, Patching, Sealing, Manhole and no-defect image
+- [ ] classify the cropped images into **Alligator, Block, Longitudinal, Transverse**, Patching, Sealing, Manhole and no-defect image
 - [ ] Use GAN to train each of kind to produce fake images
 - [ ] combine fake images and real images to train classification model: Resnet, ...
 - [ ] write paper